MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configurations.md

 With enterprise-ready configurations, you can work with your production-grade data within a scalable, multi-machine setup, and benefit from enterprise-grade security and even a remote SQL or PostgreSQL database.

 This configuration includes one or more operationalization front-ends and back-ends on a group of machines.
-The front-end owns stateless business logic, gets API calls, and can communicate with the back-ends and the database.
-The back-end executes the R code as a session or service, and it manages stateful R Shells, which are????
+The front-end acts as a front-end interface with which DeployR users can interact directly to make API calls, access data in the database, and send jobs to be computed on the back-end.
+The back-end serves directly in support of the front-end services and is used to execute R code as a session or service, for computation, and manages stateful R shells.

 With this configuration, we recommend that you [configure DeployR for HTTPS](security-https.md).